-China man claiming to know Peng Shuai says WTA head ignored her mail
+Peng Shuai: Man claiming to know athlete says WTA head ignored mail

 Mr Ding's tweet appeared to echo much of China's most recent messaging.

-The mail he claims was from Ms Peng reads: "At the moment I do not want to be disturbed, and especially [can you] not hype up my personal affairs.
+The mail he claims was from Peng reads: "At the moment I do not want to be disturbed, and especially [can you] not hype up my personal affairs.
 I hope to live quietly.
 Thank you again for your concern".

-Mr Ding has also previously tweeted photos of himself and Ms Peng at a Fila tournament on Twitter.
+Mr Ding has also previously tweeted photos of himself and Peng at a Fila tournament on Twitter.

 Little is known about him.
 He is reportedly a senior executive of a company that organizes sport events and and manages athletes, and his relationship to the tennis star is also not clear.

-Ms Peng, 35, is one of China's top tennis players.
+Peng, 35, is one of China's top tennis players.
 In a 1,600-word post on Chinese social media platform Weibo earlier this month, she said former Vice Premier Zhang Gaoli - who is 75 - had "forced" her to have sexual relations with him.